bitovi/bitops/docs/ci-pipeline.md

 ### **Push**
 The CI pipeline watches the [prebuilt-config/bitops-tag.yaml](../prebuilt-config/bitops-tag.yaml) file and if an update occurs to the `tags.bitops_base` tag then it rebuilds using the new version.

-### **Workflow Disbatch**
+### **Workflow dispatch**
-The user who triggers the workflow disbatch must specify a image tag for the plugins image name.
+The user who triggers the workflow dispatch must specify a image tag for the plugins image name.
 For example if `2.0.0` was entered as the `image_tag` then a resulting image would be; `2.0.0-<tool>`.
 The value of tool is determined from the CI matrix within the [build-and-publish-prebuilt.yaml](../.github/workflows/build-and-publish-prebuilt.yaml)